 They want to reduce the friction tax they're paying

-I’ve been using CRM since the early 1990s and I’ve been at the forefront of salesforce automation for almost 30 years.
-The promise has always centered on enabling sales teams to take smarter actions, with less effort, in less time and with less disruption.
-Yet, if you were to track the adoption curve of CRMs with the sales productivity trend (time reps spend actually selling) they’d nearly have a negative one correlation.
-As CRM has become more prevalent, salespeople spend less time (not more) actually selling, and more time (not less) managing the administrative aspects of their job.
+I’ve been using CRM since the early 1990s, and I’ve been at the forefront of salesforce automation for 30 years.
+The promise has always centered on enabling sales teams to take smarter actions, with less effort, in less time, and with less disruption.
+Yet, if you were to track the adoption curve of CRMs with the sales productivity trend (time reps spend actually selling), they’d nearly have a negative one correlation.
+As CRM has become more prevalent, salespeople spend less time (not more) selling and more time (not less) managing their job’s administrative aspects.

 Salesforce has been the dominant player here, and they deserve some of the blame.
-Make no mistake, Salesforce is a great product.
+Make no mistake; Salesforce is a great product.
 It’s a beast.
-It never breaks and you can build just about anything on it.
-This is a very powerful proposition for big enterprise companies that have highly complex and unique needs, and the IT teams to support them.
+It never breaks, and you can build just about anything on it.
+This is a compelling proposition for big enterprise companies with highly complex and unique needs and the IT teams to support them.

 The problem is that Salesforce’s strengths are also their weaknesses.
-The core infrastructure of the product is old (it’s part of the reason it’s so stable) and heavy.
+The product’s core infrastructure is old (it’s part of the reason it’s so stable) and heavy.
 You can build just about anything on Salesforce, but nothing is easy to build (unless you’re willing to make seven-figure investments into the design, customization, and ongoing management of the product).